Engineering

 The pattern is not free, and the teams who have shipped it know this.
 Three real costs.

-Two — engineering tax.
+Engineering tax is the second.
 The abstraction layer, the prompt registry, the multi-provider eval suite are real engineering surfaces — maintained, debugged when providers ship behaviour changes, updated when new model families arrive.
-Roughly 5-10% of the AI platform team's time on an ongoing basis.
+Roughly 5 to 10 per cent of the AI platform team's time on an ongoing basis.
 Less than that is under-investing; more than that is using the wrong abstraction.

-Three — performance overhead.
-A small latency tax — typically 10-30ms per request — and one more system that can fail in the path.
+Performance overhead is the third.
+A small latency tax — typically 10 to 30 milliseconds per request — and one more system that can fail in the path.
 Neither is significant on the scale of model response latency, both are worth tracking.

 Teams who decide the cost is too high are usually building one of three things: a low-stakes prototype where switching cost never materialises, a low-volume internal tool where migration would be trivial anyway, or a workload so deeply tuned to one provider's capability surface that the abstraction is fighting the design.
 For these cases, skip the pattern.
 For production systems where switching cost matters at procurement renewal time, the pattern pays.